Real Estate,

 Mature trees, quiet streets, rare resales.
 Inventory is the constraint.

-See the breakdown →Recent closings.
+See the breakdown →What can you get

 This is where the thinking lives.